 Pros: Easy to find, lightweight, moisture resistant, extremely strong, great effectiveness of insulation.

 Cons: Spray foam insulation can be flammable and not very environmentally friendly.

 Cost: approx. $0.26 - $0.50 per square foot.

 Also known as beadboard, this insulation is also available in low and high-density versions.

 Pros: The least expensive of the rigid foam insulation options, lightweight, not as harmful to the environment as XPS.

-Cons: Can contribute to smog in the environment, flammable and produces fumes, not as strong as other types of rigid foam insulation.
+Cons: Can contribute to smog in the environment despite being energy efficient, flammable and produces fumes, not as strong as other types of rigid foam insulation.

 Cost: approx. $0.69 per square foot

 Polysio is closed-cell foam that is extremely high in density.
 It has great moisture resistance for extra protection, but it does come with some flaws.

 Pros: Lightweight, moisture resistant, air filtration resistant, the most environmentally friendly rigid foam insulation option.